IF YOU HAD PURCHASED $27 WORTH OF BITCOINS IN 2010

 I also strongly suggest that you start off slowly.
 Set things up and buy just a little bit of Bitcoin to get you started.
 Then, as you get more comfortable with the “digital” process, get some more.
 Maybe even use more than one wallet to hold them your Bitcoins.

 So, what is a wallet?

 This is indeed the first step to getting Bitcoin.
 You need a ‘wallet’.
 This is where you will store your Bitcoin/s.

 I suggest you get started today for less than £50.
 If you can afford more, all the better, just make sure you get started.
-Get your first Bitcoin package and experience a daily payout of around 1% daily and a return on capital after 140 days, around 40%.
+Get your first Bitcoin package and experience a daily payout of up to 1% daily and a return on capital after 140 days, up to 40%.